stat385uiuc/su2016/syllabus.md

 # Software

 The course will use and present the **R** statistical computing language as well as different parts of C++ through [Rcpp](http://gallery.rcpp.org/).
+The integrated developer environment that we will use to explore *R* is [RStudio IDE](https://www.rstudio.com/products/rstudio/) made by [RStudio Inc](https://www.rstudio.com).
 You are free to use any language you choose, but the course staff will only be able to provide support for **R**.
 If you would like to use another statistical computing environment, please alert the instructor ASAP to discuss feasibility.

 # Course Grades